Practical tips to help you improve your credit rating and avoid expensive high interest loans

 Keeping track of spending will reveal patterns and enable you to become much more efficient and reasonable.
-There are certain kinds of expenditure that you need – utility bills, food, medicines and transportation all rank among the essentials.
-You can, however, limit the amounts you’re spending on clothing, cosmetics and entertainment.
+There are certain kinds of expenditures that you need – utility bills, food, medicines, and transportation all rank among the essentials.
+You can, however, limit the amounts you’re spending on clothing, cosmetics, and entertainment.

 Once you have done this, you can set yourself a budget to determine the absolute minimum amount that you need every single month.

-For more tips of working to a budget, please check out the following ‘Money Saving Expert’ video.
+For more tips on working to a budget, please check out the following ‘Money Saving Expert’ video:

 Whilst the odd treat from time to time does no little harm, a few too many treats can often become a big problem in regards to spending money.

 Prioritising the essentials over the treats can go a long way towards freeing up some extra money each month.

 Owning a credit card can often create a false sense of financial wellbeing.
 In fact, credit cards can often be the root cause of the debt building in the first place.